emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

             value: delete
 ```

--	I ran the ransomware executable again and my rule was successfully triggered.
+-	I ran the ransomware executable again and my rule was successfully triggered stopping the attack.